lizkavalski/codeChallenge-frontEnd/README.md

 The card has two sides: a front and back.The front shows the problem, and a visual.
 Then when a button is clicked ‘flip’ to the back and shows a plausible algorithm, and pseudocode.
 The challenges are based on [LeetCode](https://leetcode.com/problemset/all/) challenges so the person can test out their code in LeetCode.
 Also all algorithm and pseudocode are a possible solution, because in code their are many ways to get to the solution.

 This is done by the user clicking a button for a random challenge.
 When the button is clicked it send the api to get random challenge from it server.
 Then renders a questions to the user.
-For more infomation on the backend-end visit [here](https://github.com/lizkavalski/codeChallenges-backend)
+For more information on the backend-end visit [here](https://github.com/lizkavalski/codeChallenges-backend)